t2trg/iot-seccons/draft-irtf-iot-seccons-latest.md

 There is ongoing work to define an authorization and access-control framework for resource-constrained nodes.
 The Authentication and Authorization for Constrained Environments (ACE) {{WG-ACE}} working group is defining a solution to allow only authorized access to resources that are hosted on a smart object server and are identified by a URI.
 The current proposal {{ID-aceoauth}} is based on the OAuth 2.0 framework {{RFC6749}}.

 The CoAP base specification {{RFC7252}} provides a description of how DTLS can be used for securing CoAP.
 It proposes three different modes for using DTLS: the PreSharedKey mode, where nodes have pre-provisioned keys for initiating a DTLS session with another node, RawPublicKey mode, where nodes have asymmetric-key pairs but no certificates to verify the ownership, and Certificate mode, where public keys are certified by a certification authority.
 An IoT implementation profile {{RFC7925}} is defined for TLS version 1.2 and DTLS version 1.2 that offers communications security for resource-constrained nodes.

-There is also work on Object Security based CoAP protection mechanism being defined in OSCOAP {{ID-OSCOAP}}.

 Migault et al. {{ID-dietesp}} are working on a compressed version of IPsec so that it can easily be used by resource-constrained IoT devices.
 They rely on the Internet Key Exchange Protocol version 2 (IKEv2) for negotiating the compression format.

+OSCOAP {{ID-OSCOAP}} is a new proposal to protect CoAP messages by wrapping them in the COSE format and sending them with CoAP.
+Thus, OSCOAP falls in the category of Object Security and it can be applied whereever CoAP can.

 {{fig3}} depicts the relationships between the discussed protocols in the context of the security terminology introduced in {{sec3}}.